bwr02/Mysten-Labs-SuiChat/Use Cases/BonnieUseCase1.md

 # Bonnie Use Case 1 - Blockchain Emits Event

-**Use Case**: Emit events from Blockchain
+**Use Case**: Emit transaction completition events from the blockchain

-**Actors**: Sui Blockchain, User, CLI
+**Actors**: Sui Blockchain, User, Web Application

 **Precondition**:
-Some transaction is complete from the smart contract.
+A transaction is successfully executed via a smart contract.

 **Basic Path**:
-1. Smart contract allows transaction
+1. The smart contract verifies and processes the transaction.
-2. Message is sent to other user
+2. Upon transaction completion, the blockchain emits an event.
-3. Transaction complete notifies the user
+3. The web application receives and displays the event notification to the user.

 **Alternative Path**:
-Nothing happens, so no events emitted.
+If the transaction fails or is canceled, no event is emitted.

 **Postcondition**:
-User receives an event from the blockchain, saying that transaction is complete
+The user is notified via the web application that the transaction is complete.